Skip to main content

 We have 2 endpoints for authentication:

-• api/auth/signup for User Registration
+for User Registrationapi/auth/signin

-• api/auth/signin for User Login
+for User Login

 A legal JWT must be added to HTTP x-access-token Header if Client accesses protected resources.